hmakelin/gisnav/docs/pages/developer_guide.rst

 Extend PoseEstimator
 ____________________________________________________
-You must extend the :class:`.PoseEstimator` abstract base and write your own :meth:`.estimate_pose` method to implement your own pose estimator.
+You must extend the :class:`.PoseEstimator` abstract base and write your own :meth:`.PoseEstimator.estimate_pose` method to implement your own pose estimator.
 If your pose estimator is keypoint-based, you may want to extend :class:`.KeypointPoseEstimator` and implement the :meth:`.find_matching_keypoints` method instead.
 The base classes implement the required static initializer and worker methods that make them work with Python's :class:`.multiprocessing.pool.Pool` and :class:`.multiprocessing.pool.ThreadPool` APIs.